Recruitment & Selection Regulation

 4.2 The recruiting officer shall have day-to-day responsibility for the selection and implementation of appropriate recruitment and selection processes.

 4.3 The accountable officer will be responsible for leading the agreed selection and assessment processes and the decision of appointment, in accordance with Statute 33, section 3(ii).

 5.1 Where appropriate, search activities will be used to identify potential candidates and encourage a diverse range of applications.
 For guidance on search refer to the University's guidelines on Search and Selection.

-5.2 The use of search consultants must be authorised by the HR Director.
+5.2 The use of search consultants must be authorised by the Director of Human Resources.